-1.2.4 Joint Bill Discounting/ Financing and Refinancing Facility
+2.4 Joint Bill Discounting / Financing and Refinancing Facility

 African banks taking the credit risk of other African countries can also benefit from the facility.
-The additional advantage in this regard is that the participation of the Bank may make the exporter to obtain in addition to local currency following the discounting exercise (from local banks) foreign currency as well by reason of the Bank’s participation.
-In economies where exporters are allowed to retain their export proceeds as is now becoming generally the case in most of Africa, this is an added benefit.
+The additional advantage is that the participation of the Bank may help the exporter to obtain foreign currency, by reason of the Bank’s participation, in addition to local currency following the discounting exercise (from local banks).
+In economies where exporters are allowed to retain their export proceeds as is now generally the case in most of Africa, this is an added benefit.

-- to put African exporters at near equal footing with other exporters to Africa and elsewhere since the Facility allows them to ship on deferred payment terms while providing them with liquidity to continue the exporting process; and
+- To put African exporters at near equal footing with other exporters to Africa and elsewhere since the facility allows them to ship on deferred payment terms while providing them with the liquidity to continue the exporting process; and

 - African and non-African banks and Discount Houses assuming African risk under Eligible Transactions.

 Tenor of individual transactions to be determined by the Participating Banks on a case-by-case basis and will depend on the assessed country risk.